balena-io/docs/pages/learn/welcome/production-plan.md

 ## Phase 3: Pilot

-After your application development is mostly complete, it's important to do some more real world testing. {{ $names.company.upper }} exposes functionality to make this easy as well, providing tools that help you move from the prototype phase toward a full production environment:
+After your application development is mostly complete, it's important to do some more real world testing.
+Balena exposes functionality to make this easy as well, providing tools that help you move from the prototype phase toward a full production environment:

 ### Production images